 Isn’t it funny how brass was shunned for so long?
 Of course, the shiny, tarnished brass that was in our childhood homes looks a lightyears different from the antique and satin finishes available today.

-Brass and gold finished cabinet hardware is here to stay for the foreseeable future and I can see why.
-It adds warmth to white and gray cabinets and works with all design styles.
-Brass adds elegance and also helps to offset blue tones in bright white cabinets as an added bonus!
+Brass and gold hardware is here to stay for the foreseeable future and I can see why.
+Brass is a great option to add warmth to balance out cool-toned cabinet colors such a blue, gray or white cabinets.
+Plus, it works with all design styles!

-Like I mentioned, brass comes in so many different shades.
-There’s matte or satin brass, antique brass (which itself can mean dozens of different variations but usually has a brushed finish), champagne brass and the more traditional lacquered brass.
+Brass hardware comes in so many different colors and different styles.
+There’s matte or satin brass, aged and antique brass (which itself can mean dozens of different variations but usually has a brushed finish), champagne brass, the more traditional polished or lacquered brass and finally unlacquered brass.